converspace/activityweb-specification/README.md

 ![Initial Mock](https://raw.github.com/Converspace/ConverspaceSpec/master/mocks/converspace.png)

-What Twitter got right that blogs are missing:
+What Twitter got right that blogs are missing?
 ----------------------------------------------
 * The no-admin, simplicity and immediacy of the textarea publishing.
   * Even meta data like tags, mentions and replies required no special interface, just syntax.
 * The activity stream

-What blogs got wrong:
+What blogs got wrong?
 ---------------------
 * All content was temporal, which makes editing feel dirty and elevates the value of new content over editing existing content.
   * Addind a stream to the personal publishing platform allows for content to be treated as being non-temporal (URIs do not have a time component) and actions on them as the temporal items (addressable via a URI that has a time component) that populate the stream.
 Kinda like a wiki.